jethrocarr/pupistry/README.md

 Confused?
 No worried, check out the sample repo that shows a very simple setup.
-You can copy this and start your own Puppet adventure, just add in your modules to Puppetfile and add them to the relevent machines in manifests/site.pp.
+You can copy this and start your own Puppet adventure, just add in your modules to Puppetfile and add them to the relevant machines in manifests/site.pp.

 https://github.com/jethrocarr/pupistry-samplepuppet

-TODO: Longer term intend to add support for various popular structure, but for now it is what it is.
+TODO: Longer term intend to add support for various popular structures, but for now it is what it is.
 It's not hard, check out bin/puppistry and send pull requests.